Tokenism or table stakes?

 Boom!
 Now we are off on an argument.
 Crucially, although we can have this argument if we want different things, i.e. if I want to sabotage your agenda for change or vice versa, we can also have this argument if we both aspire to a similar goal but disagree about means.
 Or to put that another way: I do not think that having this dispute reveals any information about whether either of us is negotiating in good faith.
 When we are in this dispute, allies and enemies both look the same to us.
 The rest of this essay is dedicated to breaking down that argument, and its consequences.

-I do know that disputing a tokenism/table-stakes is common enough in my own life that it to has seemed to brake progress, occasionally in a self-fulfilling way.
-I have witnessed with my own eyes people becoming so angry at each other about whether something is tokenistic or table stakes, that literally nothing gets done, not even the arguably-effective tokenistic thing, before the allowance of attention, time and good will has been exhausted.
+I do know that disputing a tokenism/table-stakes is common enough in my own life that it has seemed to brake progress, occasionally in a self-fulfilling way.
+I have witnessed with my own eyes people becoming so angry at each other about whether something is tokenistic or table stakes, that literally nothing gets done, not even the arguably-effective tokenistic thing, before the allowance of attention, time and goodwill has been exhausted.

 2 What just happened?

 This gesture, the “everyone must call us spongtastic” gesture, is an example of a symbolic gesture.
 I’m using that as a shorthand to mean “a gesture with obvious symbolic value but disputed cost and effectiveness”.
-This is not to imply that they are purely symbolic, but rather that the thing that everything can agree on is that they are is symbolic.
+This is not to imply that they are purely symbolic, but rather that the thing that everyone can agree on is that they are symbolic.

 Symbolic gestures, like other measures, can be understood in terms of costs and benefits.
 Both cost and benefit should be considered in terms of trade-offs (opportunity costs is what I call ’em).
-Every thing we do with our time/money/attention/enthusiasm comes at the expense of another thing.
+Everything we do with our time/money/attention/enthusiasm comes at the expense of another thing.

-Cost
+- Cost

-How much does it cost to get compliance from the workplace to implement?
+- How much does it cost to get compliance from the workplace to implement?
 How many minutes or hours will we need to set aside to coax, cajole or command our staff into adopting the gesture, and how many committee meetings?
 What are the consequences for those who fail to adopt the gesture?
 How much enthusiasm for our cause will this gesture use up?
 Do we need to set up organisational mechanisms to enforce the gesture, and if so how long will that take?
 Should we reprint the signage around the office to include some new rules required by the gesture?
 Issue a manual? etc

-Benefit
+- Benefit

-How effective is this at redressing unfairness?
+- How effective is this at redressing unfairness?
 How much material benefit does this gesture bring to the group that it hopes to help?
 Will it decrease absentee days for the target group?
 Improve employee retention?
 Increase general happiness?

 We might further look at this as a decision-under-uncertainty problem.
 How certain are we about the costs and benefits?

-We break it down in this way because it is helpful way of thinking about how to do our best not just to do anything at all that helps even a little bit, but to do the best we can.
+We break it down in this way because it is a helpful way of thinking about how to do our best not just to do anything at all that helps even a little bit, but to do the best we can.

 If this cost/benefit language is too economic for your taste, we could instead think about the closely related medical concept of triage — if we are truly doing our best to save people from distress, then we need to allocate effort where it will do most good, most quickly, much like they do in a hospital emergency/casualty ward.
-You literally cannot do all the medical procedure, so you do the ones that will save lives.
-No one should bleed out from an arterial injury in the waiting room while I am getting apsirin for my headache.
+You literally cannot do all the medical procedures, so you do the ones that will save lives.
+No one should bleed out from an arterial injury in the waiting room while I am getting aspirin for my headache.

 I come from an economics background, not a medical one, so I lean more on economics terms, in the language here.
 If that is loaded for you, I recommend you mentally substitute triage priorities for costs and benefits throughout.